kdsuneraavinash/ballerina-lang/compiler/ballerina-quoter/README.md

 ### Step 3:

 Put the source code in the input file.
-This is `source-code.bal` by default but you may use any file name.
+This is `source-code.bal` by default, but you may use any file name.

 ### Step 4: